-- D. Clinical presentation does not fit a well-described syndrome for which rapid singlegene or targeted multi-gene panel testing is available, AND - E. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - F. The member/enrollee meets at least one of the following clinical findings: - 1.
+- E. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - F. The member/enrollee meets at least one of the following clinical findings: - 1.
 The member/enrollee has unexplained epilepsy, OR - 2.
 The member/enrollee has global developmental delay, OR - 3.
 The member/enrollee was diagnosed with at least one congenital anomaly (functional and/or structural), OR - 4.
-The member/enrollee has at least TWO of the following: - a) Bilateral sensorineural hearing loss of unknown etiology, OR - b) Symptoms of a complex neurological disorder (e.g., dystonia, hemiplegia, spasticity, myopathy, muscular dystrophy), OR - c) Family history suggestive of a genetic etiology, including consanguinity, OR - d) Clinical or laboratory findings suggestive of an inborn error of metabolism, OR - e) Severe neuropsychiatric condition (e.g., schizophrenia, bipolar disorder, Tourette syndrome, self-injurious behavior, reverse sleepwake cycles), OR - f) Period of unexplained developmental regression (unrelated to epilepsy or autism). - II.
-Rapid exome sequencing (81415, 81416) is considered investigational for all other indications, including screening asymptomatic/healthy individuals for genetic disorders.
+The member/enrollee has at least TWO of the following: - a) Bilateral sensorineural hearing loss of unknown etiology, OR - b) Symptoms of a complex neurological disorder (e.g., dystonia, hemiplegia, spasticity, myopathy, muscular dystrophy), OR - c) Family history suggestive of a genetic etiology, including consanguinity, OR - d) Clinical or laboratory findings suggestive of an inborn error of metabolism, OR - e) Severe neuropsychiatric condition (e.g., schizophrenia, bipolar disorder, Tourette syndrome, self-injurious behavior, reverse sleep-wake cycles), OR - f) Period of unexplained developmental regression (unrelated to epilepsy or autism). - II.
+Rapid exome sequencing (rES) (81415, 81416) is considered investigational for all other indications, including screening asymptomatic/healthy individuals for genetic disorders.